tjuzek/introduction_linguistics/ai-outperforms.md

 **Too long, didn't read: Give a scientific article to the state-of-the-art AI models, ask them questions about the paper, and the performance is good enough to keep up with student submissions.**

 One of the assignments in my current intro to linguistics classes is to choose a article from a list of suggested papers from different subfields (phonetics, syntax, semantics, etc.), to critically read it, and to answer a few questions on it.
 The by far most popular choice is a paper by Labov titled [The social stratification of (r) in New York City department stores](http://archive.cunyhumanitiesalliance.org/ell101fall18/wp-content/uploads/sites/34/2018/10/The-Social-Stratification-of-r-in-NYC-Departments-Stores-Labov.pdf).
-Our students love sociolinguistics.
-This is an intro class and if there is basic understanding, the student will pass.
+This is an intro class and I check for basic understanding.

 ## The assignment

-Here is the assignment (slight editing, mostly formatting).
+Here is the assignment (slightly edited, mostly formatting).

 ```
 For the following tasks, [...] have a look at Mitzenmacher's tips for reading a scientific paper: https://www.eecs.harvard.edu/~michaelm/postscripts/ReadPaper.pdf